studio1902/1902/content/collections/pages/en/home.md

         content:
           -
             type: text
-            text: 'My name is Rob de Kort, web developer and designer.
-My speciality is Statamic and build ' -
+            text: 'My name is Rob de Kort, a web developer and designer.
+I specialise in Statamic and building ' -
             type: text
             marks: